TDDD96-PUM-Grupp1/controller/README.md

 # Browser/Phone Support
 Most of the development was made using the Chrome web browser for android phones.
 As such we currently encourage the user to use Chrome and android for the best experience.
-During the development we have also tried to support Mozilla Firefox as much as possible, but some there are some things that are not supported.
+During the development we have also tried to support Mozilla Firefox as much as possible, but there are some things that are not supported.

 # Dependencies
 In order to set up a server for this project the user need four different repositories which are listed below: